-The MC2224 is designed for installation in 19" racks with plug connectors according to DIN41612 (type F or C).
-Wire the racks according to the terminal assignment in the appendix.
-When connecting the loops, all feeder cables must be twisted both inside the control cabinet and the rack!
+When connecting the loops, all feeder cables must be twisted up to the terminal clamps of the MC3224!
 Do not use the feeder cables parallel to e.g. AC-power supply or communication cables!
 The loop installation manual by SWARCO TRAFFIC SYSTEMS GMBH must be observed (available on request).